-NEDA TOOLKIT for Coaches and Trainers National Eating Disorders The physiological impact of eating disorders on athletic performance
+The physiological impact of eating disorders on athletic performance

-The physiological impact of an eating disorder is related to its severity and duration, as well as the athlete's overall health, body stature and genetics.
+The physiological impact of an eating disorder is related to its severity and duration, as well as to the athlete's overall health, age, body stature and genetics.

-An appropriately lean physique allows athletes to maximize speed.
-Yet often athletes are not taught that ideal body fat levels are not a one-size-fits all formula.
-The athlete's own body type, genetics, and fitness level should all be considered.
+Athletes are often not taught that ideal body fat levels are not a one-size-fits-all formula.
+The athlete's own body type, genetics and fitness level should all be considered.
 It is important to convey to athletes that a thin athlete is not necessarily a strong athlete.
-In fact too much weight loss can result in the athlete's loss of power and strength.
+In fact, too much weight loss can result in the athlete's loss of power and strength.